Clinell Universal Wipes are proven effective against the coronavirus that causes COVID-19 (SARS-CoV-2) in a 30 second contact time.

 The novel coronavirus was first identified on the 7th of January 2020 and the situation is still rapidly evolving.
 Healthcare providers, national and international organisations are still deliberating.
 We will be responding to the situation as it develops.
-This post addresses the efficacy of Clinell Universal Wipes (‘green wipes’), Clinell Sporicidal Wipes (‘red wipes’), and Clinell Antimicrobial Hand Wipes ('blue wipes') against coronaviruses.
+This post addresses the efficacy of Clinell Universal Wipes (‘green wipes’) and Clinell Sporicidal Wipes (‘red wipes’) against coronaviruses.

-Clinell Universal Wipes are effective against coronavirus in just 60 seconds of contact time.
+Clinell Universal Wipes are effective against the coronavirus that causes COVID-19 (SARS-CoV-2) in just 30 seconds of contact time.

 Clinell Sporicidal Wipes are fully virucidal.
 They're also effective against coronaviruses in a 60 second contact time.
 Unless otherwise indicated, it’s not necessary to move up to Clinell Sporicidal Wipes to prevent the spread of coronavirus.
 Clinell Universal Wipes excel against coronavirus.

-As all three products are effective in 60 seconds, it’s important to understand contact time.
+Clinell Universal Wipes are effective against the COVID-19 virus in 30 seconds.
+Clinell Sporicidal Wipes are proven effective against coronavirus in 60 seconds.
+That means it’s important to understand contact time.
 Contact time is the length of time the surface being disinfected must remain wet for the disinfectant to work.

-Clinell Universal Wipes, Clinell Sporicidal Wipes and Clinell Antimicrobial Hand Wipes are formulated to keep surfaces wet for the whole contact time.
+Clinell Universal Wipes and Clinell Sporicidal Wipes are formulated to keep surfaces wet for the whole contact time.
 It’s important for users to remember to discard wipe they’re using as it becomes dry or soiled.

-Clinell Universal Wipes, Clinell Sporicidal Wipes and Clinell Antimicrobial Hand Wipes are single-step detergent/disinfectant wipes.
+Clinell Universal Wipes and Clinell Sporicidal Wipes are single-step detergent/disinfectant wipes.
 That means they clean and disinfect in a single action.

-For our suface products, that means – unlike chlorine – that surfaces don't need to be pre-cleaned before disinfecting.
+For our surface products, that means – unlike chlorine – that surfaces don't need to be pre-cleaned before disinfecting.